 Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
-Does the professiona Il work with children in any other capacity?
-Please consult with HF Does the professional acknowledge the concern?
-Please consult with HR if advice is required about talking to the member of staff What is their view Do you believe that the and young people in you individual concerned poses a current risk of significant harm to children our organisation?
-Please explain your ratio nale for both a Yes or No response.
-In your professional opinion what action should be taken in regard to the individual facing the allegation or concern?

-If the professional who these concerns are about, is not a member of staff directly employed by your organisation (i.e., an agency worker).
-Have you discussed this concern with the appropriate Line Manager for the organisation concerned?
-(If not, please contact the employer and complete the section below, prior to submitting this notification)

-What is their view

-Name of employer:
+Does the professiona I work with children in any other capacity?
+Please consult with H al acknowledge the concern?
+IR if advice is required about talking to the member of staff What is their view?
+Do you believe that th young people in your ne individual concerned poses a current risk of significant harm to children and organisation? ease explain your rationale for the response.
+In your professional of allegation or concern opinion what action should be taken in regard to the individual facing the ?
+If the professional who these concerns are about, is not a member of staff directly employed by your organisation (e.g., an agency worker) have you discussed this concern with the appropriate Line Manager for the organisation concerned?
+What is their view?
+Name of employer: Contact details:

-Contact details:

-LADO Discussion

-Please provide relevant details

-Form Completed by:

-Contact details:

-Information entered on MOSAIC: YES NO